Besov regularity in non-linear generalized functions: Abstract

 \section{Abstract}

-We introduce and study new modules and spaces of generalized functions that are related to the classical Besov spaces and might be useful in the analysis of non-linear problems.
+We introduce and study new modules and spaces of generalized functions that are related to the classical Besov spaces.
 Various Schwartz distribution spaces are naturally embedded into our new generalized function spaces.
 We obtain precise criteria for detecting Besov regularity of distributions.